Table of Contents

 All of those actions can have serious health consequences.
 What's the solution, other than an insurance plan with sky-high premiums?

 Fortunately, a comprehensive insurance policy isn't the only way to save on prescriptions.
+For example, an online Canadian pharmacy like My Drug Center can help you cut your treatment costs significantly.
 With these 10 tips, you can save hundreds of dollars (or more) on your prescription expenses.

 Some people don't realize that you can use coupons and discount cards for prescriptions that same way that you would for groceries.

 There are a variety of services and programs that can provide you with those coupons and discounts.
 One of the most popular is GoodRx.
 As CNBC reported, the company has saved Americans $10 billion since it was founded in 2011.

 Another great option is the Live Healthy prescription discount program, which is offered by the National Association of Countries (NACo).
 According to NACo, program members save an average of 29 percent off the retail price of prescriptions.